chengivan2/todoish/README.md

 # Task Management Dashboard

-This project is a task management dashboard that allows users to manage their tasks with features like adding, editing, deleting, and viewing tasks.
-The dashboard uses a glassmorphic design for a modern and clean user interface.
+Todoish is a task management tool that allows users to manage their tasks with features like adding, editing, deleting, and viewing tasks.
+The dashboard UI features a glassmorphic touch and the subtlest of bright colors.

 ## Features